Try Out Our NEW Disneyland Ticket Calculator!

 Harambe Fruit Market – Africa | Snack & Drink Stand

 Looking for a healthy snack?
 Swing by the Harambe Fruit Market.
-A variety of grab-and-go options are available including Corn on the Cob, a Simba Pretzel with Cheese, and Babybel Cheese.
+A variety of grab-and-go options are available including Corn on the Cob, a Mickey Pretzel with Cheese, and Babybel Cheese.
 Oh, and of course, plenty of Fruit

 Harambe Market – Africa | Quick Service Restaurant